Colossal ‘Jurassic World: Fallen Kingdom’ Themed Amazon Shipping Box Spotted in L.A.

 Marketing for big-budget studio films and major brands has become an ultra competitive game and campaigns for those sorts of efforts require some level of A.I. augmented reality, virtual reality, at the very least, interactive video integration to be seen as relevant.

-However, it’s not just big brands that have to pay attention to those sorts of trends and expectations, small brands often benefit from entering the tech space early as well.
+However, it’s not just big brands that have to pay attention to those sorts of trends and expectations.
+Small brands can often benefit from entering the tech space early as well.

 People appreciate when brands make an effort to create out of the box campaigns (no pun intended) and they tend to be more engaged with brands that use uncommon resources or platforms or emerging technologies to supercharge their campaigns.